iKarTehFox/web-clock-docs/docs/importexport.md

 3. Custom Font
 4. Color Transition length
 5. Weather widget settings (Use [URL Parameters](/docs/url-params#weather-widget-parameters) to set these automatically)
-6. All Display Options (Use [URL Parameters](/docs/url-params#url-parameter-list) to set these automatically)
+6. Display Options (Use [URL Parameters](/docs/url-params#url-parameter-list) to set these automatically)

-Why?
-Not all settings are meant to be exported.
-For instance, the time zone is set automatically based on your locale, and not all custom fonts are available on everyone's device.
+**Why?** Not all settings are meant to be exported.
+For instance, the time zone is set automatically based on your system settings, and not all custom fonts are available on everyone's device.

 For Display Options specifically, they are meant to be tailored to your own preferences and device requirements and are not designed to be exported as a result.